JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 Go about your life, continue the labor Michael entrusted us with, but do not neglect to be wise and “discern the signs of the times.”
 And if you believe that our global problems spell nothing less than the harvest spoken of by the Father incarnate, then know that aside from the “rapture” theory or a military recourse by Michael’s forces, this newest revelation is also foretelling a new possibility: a visible Paradise Son with twelve visible Melchizedeks, likely to contact the more progressive individuals of the realm prior to the judgment.

-Behzad Sarmast was born in Iran, but he has lived in the United States for the last 22 years.
+> Behzad Sarmast was born in Iran, but he has lived in the United States for the last 22 years.
 His deep thirst for the truth made him travel extensively around the world and study all religions, but the revelation finally brought him home.
 He recently moved from New York City to Boulder, CO.
+{.is-info}

 > We most positively believe that Michael will again come in person to Urantia, but we have not the slightest idea as to when or in what manner he may choose to come.
 Will his second advent on earth be timed to occur in connection with the terminal judgment of this present age, either with or without the associated appearance of a Magisterial Son? . . .
 [UB 176:4.5](/en/The_Urantia_Book/176#p4_5)